liebannam/pipes/README.txt

 		can't be found.
 I force the compiler to be gcc-4.9 so this doesn't happen.
 		(ii) The Cython bit gets confused and tries to pass Clang-specific flags anyway.
 (Are you seeing a trend here?
-GO AWAY, CLANG, NO ONE LIKES YOU.) so if you get an error "unrecognized flag ‘Wconvert 64 to 32' ", then try running export ARCHFLAGS=""
+GO AWAY, CLANG, NO ONE LIKES YOU.) so if you get the following error

+			gcc-4.9: error: unrecognized command line option '-Wshorten-64-to-32'

+		then try running the following commands in your terminal:

+			export ARCHFLAGS=""
 			export CFLAGS = "-arch i386 -arch x86_64"

 		...Lots of other things can go wrong, dig in to the file setup.py to look at compilation paths and flags.
 I have commented out (and labeled) the lines